pierceharris1-tech/EMA-Bot/README.md

-# EMA-Bot
+#Tradig Bots
-This is my first trading bot using two simple EMA and Oandas API Key
+This Respiratory contains tradig bots and ideas